beemi/playwright-automation-test-framework/README.md

 npm run open:allure:report
 ```

+### CI/CD 🚀

+The CI/CD pipeline is configured using GitHub Actions.
+The pipeline is triggered on every push to the main branch.
+The pipeline is configured to run the tests on the following environments:

+- Development
+- QA
+- Production

+The pipeline is configured to run the tests on the following browsers:

+- Chrome
+- Firefox
+- Webkit

+GitHub workflow file is located at `.github/workflows/playwright.yml`

 ## Contact 📧

 If you have any questions, please feel free to reach out to us at [beemi.raja@gmail.com](mailto:beemi.raja@gmail.com)